kiranshila/katcp/README.md

 > Inform messages are of two types: those sent synchronously as part of a reply and those sent asynchronously.

 The details of orchestrating a client or server for this protocol is not the goal of this crate.
-Rather, this crate only provides the core `protocol::Message` type and the required message formats.
-It is up to the user of this crate how to design a client or server.
+Rather, this crate only provides the core `protocol::Message` type and the core message formats.
+It is up to the user of this crate to implement a client or server.
 This is to allow this library to be small and portable and not to have to make any assumptions about the eventual implementation.

 ### License